jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 Selecting only $k = 2$ items per factor to construct the subtest will inherently lead to substantially lower reliability estimates than those for the full scales.
 Still, consistency within each factor remains a desirable psychometric property of the subtest.

 To establish a reasonable benchmark for the expected reliability given the reduced number of items, we will use the Brown-Spearman prediction formula @brown1910@spearman1910a.
-This formula allows us to to estimate the reliability for a shortened version of a scale based on the reliability of estimates of the original scale and the ratio of number of items between the original and new scale.
+This formula allows us to estimate the reliability for a shortened version of a scale based on the reliability of estimates of the original scale and the ratio of number of items between the original and new scale.
 Reliability estimates reported in the ASEBA manual @achenbach2001a will be used as the original reliability estimates for these calculations.
 The Brown-Spearman formula is given by:

 $
 rho^* = (r rho) / (1 + (r-1) rho)
 $ <eq6>

 where $r$ is the ratio of the number of items in the new test to the number of items in the original test, $rho$ is the reliability of the original test, and $rho^*$ is the predicted reliability of the new test.
-The calculated reliabilites are summarized in the two right columns of Table 3 below.
+The calculated reliabilities are summarized in the two right columns of Table 3 below.
 These values will serve as benchmarks for the reliability of the constructed subtest.

 === Latent Correlation $phi$

-Because the informant-specific factors are intended to capture uniquue variance relevant to each informant's perspective, we expect that the latent correlation between the informant-specific factors of the child and parent informants should be as low as possible.
-To have a reasable benchmark for the expected latent correlation, we refer to the agreement between the parent and child reports of the ASEBA manual @achenbach2001a.
+Because the informant-specific factors are intended to capture unique variance relevant to each informant's perspective, we expect that the latent correlation between the informant-specific factors of the child and parent informants should be as low as possible.
+To have a reasonable benchmark for the expected latent correlation, we refer to the agreement between the parent and child reports of the ASEBA manual @achenbach2001a.
 Agreement is defined as the correlation between the parent (CBCL) and youth (YSR) reports for each subscale.
 The agreement values are summarized in the second column of Table 3 above.
-To satisfy this criterium, agreement in the constructed subtests should be lower for the informant-specific factors than the agreement values reported in the ASEBA manual.
+To satisfy this criterion, agreement in the constructed subtests should be lower for the informant-specific factors than the agreement values reported in the ASEBA manual.

 === Latent Regression Weight $gamma$